| Melting glaciers, shrinking polar ice and

 ice around Antarctica reveal an overall increase in the southern hemisphere ice over the

+same period.
 In a study just published in the

 Annals of Glaciology, Claire Parkinson of NASAs Goddard Space Flight Center analyzed